jon-rosenfeld/Mille/README.md

 Mille Bornes is a racing card game where you drive 700 km before your opponent by playing distance cards, managing hazards, and using safety cards to protect yourself.
 This version is a faithful single-player implementation with a custom AI opponent.

+*This is an unofficial fan implementation for personal use.
+Mille Bornes is a trademark of Asmodee/Dujardin.*

 ## How to Play

 Draw a card each turn, then play or discard one card from your hand.